Childhood apraxia of speech is a sound disorder that occurs when your child’s brain struggles to coordinate speech movements.

 The key area of focus is practicing the movements and teaching your child how to use their oral muscles.

-Speech drills utilizing all of the senses are often a great resource many speech therapists will include in their program.
+Speech drills using all your child’s senses are often a great resource many speech therapists will include in their program.

 This will help your child retain more information.